Mapping Britain's post-war prefabs

 From the visitor memories, the name of a road or area can lead to a precise location, and verification on the old maps.
 If the maps are at 1:10,560 it is harder to identify the prefabs individually.

-Since it was first published online the map has been viewed nearly 37,000 times and is the most popular page on the website.
+Since it was first published online the map has been viewed over 60,000 times and is the most popular page on the website.
 Conversely when you now search for ‘prefabs’ and ‘Lincoln’ it points to the Prefab Museum map and website.
-When people email to ask why their prefab is not on the map, it leads to another location we didn’t know about.
+When people email to ask why their prefab is not on the map, it leads to another new location.
 Sometimes the information is accompanied by memories and photos which help to enrich and illustrate the location.
 When a location is verified, the first part of the postcode is added.

-If you have any suggestions as to how I can make the map better please let us know by emailing firstname.lastname@example.org , contacting us through our Facebook page Prefabs – Palaces for the People, or coming to the events in 2018 and telling me in person!
+If you have any suggestions as to how I can make the map better please let me know by emailing email@example.com , contacting us through our Facebook page Prefabs – Palaces for the People, or coming to the events in 2020 in London, Essex and Brimingham and telling me in person!